-Choose to travel by road, ferry or cruise ship as per your mood at the time and enjoy amazing views of the surroundings along the way.
+Choose to travel by road, ferry, or cruise ship, and enjoy amazing views of the surroundings along the way.

-This brewery has the quintessential entrepreneurial story behind it and you will be regaled with legendary tales from the lives of the founders on this tour.
+This brewery has the quintessential entrepreneurial story behind it, and you will be regaled with legendary tales from the lives of the founders on this tour.

 Enjoy the views of the tall trees and the lush green flora of the landscapes.

 You'll return to ground zero by adventuring through the 10 zip lines crisscrossing the area.

 Use the two delicate suspension bridges and the tall abseil to chart out your own course to the ground.